Prohibition of Sexual Assault, Sexual Harassment, Dating and Domestic Violence, and Stalking

 Q Does contacting the police mean I have to press charges?

 A No. You have the right not to press charges if you call the Pitt Police.
 However, in the event of a safety concern to the victim and/or campus community, Pitt Police have an obligation to investigate.
-Pitt Police will report any Title IX incidents to the Title IX Office in the Office of Diversity and Inclusion.
+Pitt Police will report any Title IX incidents to the Office of Civil Rights and Title IX in the Office for Equity, Diversity, and Inclusion.

 Q If I report a sexual assault, will my name become public?
 What happens to the information?

-A Security personnel will file an anonymous record of any on-campus assault among Pitt’s crime statistics in order to give an accurate representation of crime on campus and to help prevent further crimes of this nature.
+A The University does not release the names of victims.
+After reviewing the report, Pitt Police may determine there is a serious or on-going threat to the community and may issue a campus Crime Alert.
+These alerts will not include any identifying information about the victim.
+Security personnel will file an anonymous record of any on-campus assault among Pitt’s crime statistics in order to give an accurate representation of crime on campus and to help prevent further crimes of this nature.

 Q Do I have to get medical attention?

-A Although you are not required to seek medical care, it is highly encouraged.
+A Although you are not required to seek medical care, it is highly recommended.
 Taking care of your physical and medical state is an important role in the healing process.
 You may have internal or external injuries as a result of an assault that require medical care.
-Additionally, you may want to explore options for preventing sexually transmitted diseases (STDs) and/or pregnancy.
-The Student Health Service has staff that can confidentially assess pregnancy risk; test and treat for STDs; and assess, treat, and/or offer/give referrals for physical injuries.
+Additionally, you may want to explore options for treating sexually transmitted infections (STIs) and/or pregnancy.
+Student Health Services has staff that can confidentially assess pregnancy risk; test and treat for STIs; and assess, treat, and/or offer/give referrals for physical injuries.

-- You may file an anonymous complaint on the University of Pittsburgh Police Department Web site.
-However, this option greatly limits the University’s ability to respond to and investigate the report.
+- Although the University encourages complainants to make formal reports as outlined above, you may file an anonymous complaint using the Pitt Concern Connection on the Office for Equity, Diversity, and Inclusion website or on the University of Pittsburgh Police Department website at police.pitt.edu/anonymous-tip-line.
+Anonymous reports greatly limit the University’s ability to respond to and investigate the report.

 Preserving Physical Evidence